kovalensky/username_checker/README.md

 # How to use

-Got releases, download the build, change config.toml to your variables, run the checker from cli.
+Go to releases, download the build, change config.toml to your variables, run the checker from cli.
-"mask" is a piece of text on t.me/profilem it could be a status, or name.
+"mask" is a piece of text on t.me/profile it could be a status, or name.

 Hidden mode is activated via this:
 ```bash